fabriprida/login-page/readme.md

 I chose to use **React** and **Node.js** due to their ease of use, particularly since everything is built in JavaScript.
 I found that setting up the server and creating the API with **Node.js** was very straightforward, allowing me to focus on developing the application's functionality.

 Additionally, I opted for **Chakra UI** for the frontend because it made designing the pages straightforward and efficient.
-However, I noticed that I've used multiple instances of repetitive styles.
-A potential improvement for the future would be to create reusable style components or theme extensions to minimize this redundancy and streamline the codebase.